Easy Homemade Chicken and Dumplings

 For the dumplings

 - Add the eggs and buttermilk or milk and stir just until no raw flour remains.
-Drop by tablespoons into the simmering broth.
-Remember they will puff up, so leave plenty of space between them.
+Do not over mix.